A general framework for Noetherian well ordered polynomial reductions

+Except \cite{BCLR,BCR,CR} and Gordan\footnote{which actually used the lex ordering induced by $x_1<\ldots<x_n$ without making reference to its semigroup ordering property but only to its well-orderedness.}, all these results make a strong and non-necessary requirement in order to grant termination of the reduction procedures; in fact they imposed a semigroup ordering on the set of the monomials, i.e. an ordering that preserves multiplication by variables, while a noetherian well-founded ordering can be sufficient.

+It is true that the results reported by Janet apply the deglex ordering induced by $x_1<\ldots<x_n$ and explicitly assume that the noetherian ordering preserves multiplication by variables\footnote{Actually Riquier \cite{Riq1,Riq2} applied his theory to a class of orderings which is the classical representation of term ordering introduced by Erd\"os \cite{E} and Robbiano \cite{Robbiano}.}, but their motivations are completely different: \begin{itemize} \item for the researchers developing techniques for solving PDE's multiplication by variable was just an algebraic notation for derivation; and in each calculus course, derivation of a formula by any single variabile is naturally performed by scanning it; \item Hilbert's proof of the {\em Nullstellensatz} is done by inductively performing euclide\-an division in the univariate polynomial ring $K[x_1,\ldots,x_{n-1}][x_n]$; while Hil\-bert not even make reference to an ordering of the monomials, it is obvious that a reformulation of Hilbert's reduction in terms of Buchberger's reduction requises the deglex ordering induced by $x_1<\ldots<x_n$ . \end{itemize}

+While the assumption of having a term ordering is obviously justified for historical reasons in the results reported by Janet, we cannot imagine any valid reason for maintaining such an irrelevant assumption in the research started from the introduction of Groebner bases theory.

-The main one is the study of Hilbert scheme; it is well-known \cite{B-M} that deformations of the Gr\"obner basis of an ideal ${\sf I}$ in the polynomial ring ${\mathcal P}$ are a flat family and can thus be applied for studying geometrical deformations of the scheme ${\mathcal X}$ defined by ${\sf I}$.
+Actually, this assumption hinders the study of Hilbert scheme; it is well-known \cite{B-M} that deformations of the Groebner basis of an ideal ${\sf I}$ in the polynomial ring ${\mathcal P}$ are a flat family and can thus be applied for studying geometrical deformations of the scheme ${\mathcal X}$ defined by ${\sf I}$.